papalozarou/lozcomments/readme.md

 ##Things that need adding, but that might not get added, because time
 * Fix scrolling to bottom of thread authomatically, so you can see the last comment when a pane is opened
+* Dont add the thread <dl> when there are no comments for an element yet
 * Some method of indicating that comments are resolved
 * Comment counts shown on comment anchors
 * Comment dates